 1. Stand upright with your feet shoulder-width apart and perpendicular to the target.
 Ensure that your dominant hand is behind (farthest from) the target.
 This is called the “square stance”.

 2. Nock the arrow by placing the arrow shaft on the rest or arrow shelf on your bow.
 Attach the notch on the back of the arrow, or nock, to the bowstring.
 Some store-bought bows may even have a nock locator or two on the string to show you where the nock goes; if it’s two, place it between the locators.
-If there’s only one locator, nock the arrow below it.
+And if there’s only one locator, nock the arrow below it.
 If your bow has no locators, nock the arrow at the center of the bowstring, and parallel with the arrow shelf.

 Some store-bought recurve bows may have these parts (see illustration above) for making it easier to use.
 Less-sophisticated recurve bows may lack an arrow shelf and nocking point indicators.